You Are Here

 - Identify ways congregations can build multiracial/multicultural communities of love and justice.

-Through a series of interactive seminars conducted over a 12-month period, participants explore topics that increase their understanding of race and ethnicity, as well as systemic racism, through spiritual reflection, journaling, visual arts, poetry, music, theater tools, simulations, guest speakers, and field trips.
+Through a series of interactive seminars, participants explore topics that increase their understanding of race/ethnicity and systemic racism, through spiritual reflection, journaling, visual arts, poetry, music, theater tools, simulations, guest speakers, and field trips.
 The curriculum culminates with worship and creation of action plans for anti-racist, multicultural congregational transformation.

 Bring the Program to Your Congregation

-Go to the Building the World We Dream About page to access the curriculum online and/or download the entire program.
+Go to the Building the World We Dream About access page to view the program online and/or download it in its entirety.

-You can also download a double-sided handout (PDF) that addresses common questions about the program.
+You can also download a double-sided flyer (PDF) that addresses common questions about the program.

-The office of Multicultural Growth & Witness is now offering introductory workshops to Building the World We Dream About.
+The UUA's Multicultural Growth & Witness staff group works to connect congregations with facilitators for Building the World We Dream About introductory workshops.
 Looking for an energizing way to jump-start your congregation's engagement with this resource?
-Contact araomc @ uua.org!
+Contact multicultural [at] uua [dot] org!

 Join the Network!

-If you have facilitated, are currently facilitating, or are interested in facilitating Building the World We Dream About workshops, please contact araomc @ uua.org.
+If you have facilitated, are currently facilitating, or are interested in facilitating Building the World We Dream About, please contact multicultural [at] uua [dot] org.
 We are working to create a network of facilitators with the goal of fostering connections between congregations that are engaging with this program.